huynle/ogpt.nvim/README.md

 ## OGPT planned work
++ [o] Response and Request objects.
+General interface for modularity, and additional provider adoption.
 + [x] Use default provider, but can be overriden at anytime for specific action
 + [x] original functionality of ChatGPT.nvim to work with Ollama, TextGenUI(huggingface), OpenAI via `providers`
   + Look at the "default_provider" in the `config.lua`, default is `ollama`